 UK Says Prime Minister Boris Johnson Tests Positive For Coronavirus (COVID-19)

-According to the Associated Press, the UK said Prime Minister Boris Johnson has tested positive for the new coronavirus.
+British Prime Minister Boris Johnson said Friday he has tested positive for the coronavirus.

 Keep up-to-date with everything that happens in your world.